 - Synthace pvpuclbadmin 2019-04-29T10:29:44+00:00

-Researchers who are keen to transform their research into a business but require more support can contact UCLB and explore alternatives.
+Researchers who are keen to transform their research into a business and expect that their research may be patentable, can contact UCLB and explore taking this forward – business as usual.

-If you already have an idea that you would like to develop further, but are not ready to start the entrepreneurship journey, come speak to us about alternatives.
-You might also want to consider an intensive accelerator/incubator programme, such as the UCL-supported IDEALondon or the very early-stage Entrepreneur First programme.
+If you already have an idea that you would like to develop further, but are not ready to start the entrepreneurship journey, come speak to us about early support options.
+You might also want to consider exploratory funding from UCL I&E, or an intensive accelerator/incubator programme such as the UCL-supported IDEALondon or the very early-stage Entrepreneur First programme.